At a Glance

 Some tips for your application 🫡

 Understand the Role: Read through the job description carefully to understand the responsibilities and requirements of the PSR2 AO role.
-Highlight key skills and experiences that align with the tasks mentioned, such as clerical duties and juror management.
+Tailor your application to highlight relevant experience and skills that match these requirements.

-Proofread Your Application: Before submitting your application, thoroughly proofread all documents for spelling and grammatical errors.
-A polished application reflects attention to detail, which is essential for an administrative role.
+Proofread Your Application: Before submitting, double-check your application for spelling and grammatical errors.
+A polished application reflects attention to detail, which is crucial for an administrative role.

 How to prepare for a job interview at Brook Street